 To enter a catch or a release in the KWFT , the catch must be weighed at one of the 17 participating weigh stations.
 The catch must be certified by the official weigh master at that facility, and an entry form must be completed.
 The form must then be mailed to the KWFT or deposited in one of the citation entry drop boxes found at Garrison Bight City Marina, Esky’s Rod Shop, Sunset Marina and Sugarloaf Marina, just put the entry in the drop box.
 While competing in one of the many two- or three- day fishing tournaments in the lower keys area, anglers may also enter their catches in the KWFT .
 Many such catches have placed as division leaders.

 Kids can get in on the action, too.
 The KWFT tournament has a Junior Division, under 15-years old and a Pee Wee Division, for anglers under 10.

 The KWFT concludes on November 30th and provides trophies to Division Leaders, Heaviest Fish of each species and Most Releases in 7 different species at our awards banquet.
 Trophies are also awarded to Master Anglers, in and out of county anglers, for Men, Women, Junior and Pee Wee Anglers.
 The KWFT annual awards ceremony will be held in January.

-The KWFT is sponsored in part by the Monroe County Tourist Development Council, Dream Catcher Charters, The DoubleTree® Grand Key Resort, The Key West Charter Boat Association, Shell Oil, Marriott Key West Beachside Hotel, Southernmost Hotel Resorts and BB&T.
+The KWFT is sponsored in part by the Monroe County Tourist Development Council, Dream Catcher Charters, The DoubleTree® Grand Key Resort, The Key West Charter Boat Association, Shell Oil, Marriott Key West Beachside Hotel, Key West Pro Guides and BB&T.